anhaidgroup/delex/examples/Cluster-Example.md

 ## Step Two: Create Python file

 On the master node, in the 'dblp_acm' directory, create a file called 'example.py'.
 We will use this Python file to walkthrough the code.

-Note: Make sure your virtual environment is activated.
-The 'further pointers' section in the installation guide has a reminder of how to do this.

 ## Step Three: Import dependencies